EulerianTechnologies/gtm-template-eulerian-analytics/Readme.md

-# Eulerian IO Tracking
+# Eulerian Analytics Tracking

 ## Description

-This Google Tag Manager Community template is available for the Eulerian.IO attribution service provided by Eulerian Technologies SAS (https://eulerian.com)
+This Google Tag Manager Community template is available for the Eulerian Analytics attribution & data activation solution provided by Eulerian Technologies SAS (https://eulerian.com)

 ## Getting Started

-* Register for free at https://eulerian.io
+* Register through an account representative at https://eulerian.com
 * Create a new subdomain on your DNS Provider following our instructions (recommended)
-* The Eulerian IO tag template allow you to install up to 3 different tags:
+* The Eulerian Analytics tag template allow you to install up to 3 different tags:

 ### Page view
 This call is trigered during web page loading or following specific actions.
 Use this tag to measure metrics associated to visitor's navigation on your website like : number of visits, bounce rate, time spent on site...